Hossam-Badr33/JSON-API-Ajax/README.md

 # Project Name

-# json-tutorials
+# json-API-Ajax tutorials

 > Description the project.
-Explain Flex-box tutorials basics and examples
+> Explain Flex-box tutorials basics and examples

 ## Built With

 - Major languages
-  HTML
+  HTML , js
 - Frameworks json
 - Technologies used

 ## Live Demo (if available)

 NA

 ## Getting Started

 **This is an example of how you may give instructions on setting up your project locally.**
 **Modify this file to match your project, remove sections that don't apply.
 For example: delete the testing section if the currect project doesn't require testing.**

 To get a local copy up and running follow these simple example steps.